Grillette/grillette.github.io/_posts/2019-11-30-SigSegV2-WriteUp.md

 ![RimRamCat]({{"assets/2019-11-30/RimRamCat.png" | absolute_url }} "RimRamCat")

 **BUT** ...
-As stated in the challenge description, if we found a easy flag, it's likely to be a fake one...
+As stated in the challenge description, if we found an easy flag, it's likely to be a fake one...
 So this is probably the fake, but we still try it !
 I mean, you never know.

 ...It's a fake.
+(Plus there is a typo in the flag format so it was clearly a fake but I just noticed it now)

 My second guess was to look for the Internet Explorer history with the ```iehistory``` command.